egonw/blog/_posts/2007-08-11-molecular-connectivity-tables-in-images.markdown

 layout: post
 title:  "Molecular Connectivity Tables in Images"
 date:   2007-08-11 00:10
+modified_date: 2025-01-04
 blogger-link: https://chem-bla-ics.blogspot.com/2007/08/molecular-connectivity-tables-in-images.html
-tags: publishing chemistry inchi
+tags: publishing chemistry inchi justdoi:10.59350/wgy8j-brx45
 ---

-Rich blogged about to [Never Draw the Same Molecule Twice: Viewing Image Metadata](http://depth-first.com/articles/2007/08/08/never-draw-the-same-molecule-twice-viewing-image-metadata) in which he shows his molecular editor outputting images of molecular structure where the connectivity table of structure is embedded in the image.
+Rich blogged about to [Never Draw the Same Molecule Twice: Viewing Image Metadata <i class="fa-solid fa-recycle fa-xs"></i>](https://doi.org/10.59350/wgy8j-brx45) in which he shows his molecular editor outputting images of molecular structure where the connectivity table of structure is embedded in the image.
 His molecular editor can read the image again, and will automatically pick up the embedded connection table.
 Noel showed that such can not only be done in Java, but